oFearr/SBCore/README.md

 Similar to Hypixel's Skyblock - This is not a standalone codebase, references some of my other private projects.

 - Added Goblin Custom Entities to Dwarven Mines
-- Added Monoliths to Dwarven Mines
+- Added Monoliths to Dwarven Mines which spawn in random locations
 - Fixed commission completion notifications not being sent for the first progress gained that day

 ![Image](https://i.imgur.com/igZD2MO.png)